 Apart from her devotees who feel naturally connected to her with special reverence, others who can pray to her for specific blessings are:

-Praying to Goddess Parvati online can bring the following benefits:
+Praying to Goddess Parvati online can grant you the following benefits:

 Auspicious Moon or Venus horas are good for worshipping Goddess Parvati.
 You can perform Parvati devi pooja on Fridays, on 4th Moon, 13th Moon, 14th Moons and Full Moon Phases.